Everything You Need to Know About 1st Grade Homeschool Curriculum

 This is the one subject that often tips parents over the edge, but it doesn’t have to be that way.
 Grammar is simply learning to understand how sentences are put together to convey a clear thought.
 When your kids are first learning to read, grammar is relatively irrelevant to them.
 That’s understandable.
 However, it quickly can become a natural part of the conversation.

 For little ones, focus on subject-verb agreement.
 At this stage, learning to say, “The dogs ARE in the backyard,” is important.
-It also helps them learn to recognize the linking verbs which are largely sight words (don’t follow traditional phonics rules).
+It also helps them learn to recognize the linking verbs which are largely sight words (words that don’t follow traditional phonics rules).
 You don’t need a curriculum for this.
 Just do it naturally as it comes up.

 Next is the discussion of nouns and verbs.
 Teach these two simply and help your child see that every sentence has to have both parts.
 This way they can answer questions in a complete sentence and learn to write (more about that below).